Postgraduate GRF-PMC-MAS-2024

 Entry requirements

-All applicants seeking to undertake the Master of Primary Maternity Care must hold:
+To be eligible for admission to the Master of Primary Maternity Care, you must have:

 English language requirements apply to International applicants and other applicants whose previous study was undertaken in a language other than English.
 The minimum English language requirements for such applicants for entry to this program are as follows: